Induced CP-violation in the Euler-Heisenberg Lagrangian: Conclusion

-We believe that the results presented here are very interesting.
-Therefore, we proceeded to a phenomenological application of the generalized effective action to compute the differential cross section related with the photon-photon scattering.
-As a result, we found that the presence of the parity-violating term does not change the angular distribution of the differential cross section and changes only the related numerical coefficient.
+We proceeded with a phenomenological application of the generalized effective action, considering the effects of the CP-violating term (as a possible new physics phenomenon), to compute the differential cross section related to the photon-photon scattering.
+As a result, we found that the angular distribution of the differential cross section in the presence of CP-violating term does not modify, except some changes in the numerical coefficients.
 Hence, the effects of the parity-violating term could be measured in terms of the enhanced value of the cross section.
+It is worth to mention that the interference of the standard model CP-violating contribution (from the phase in the CKM matrix or from the $\theta$-term in QCD), with the one in the present analysis, are by far smaller \cite{Millo:2008ug,Gorghetto:2021luj} and thus not considered.